moq-wg/moq-transport/draft-ietf-moq-transport.md

 If 0, then the Largest Group ID and Largest Object ID fields will not be present.

 TODO: Should these be the first Group being delivered?
-If the previous group isn't cached, but was requested, should that be indicated?
+If the last group isn't cached, but was requested, should that be indicated?
 ie: by making ContentExists an enum?